tfabris/BlueGigaEmpeg/README.md

 ###  Procedure:

+- Turn the volume level on your car stereo down to a low level so that you're not blasted when the pairing process is complete.

 - If your car stereo contains a feature that lists existing Bluetooth pairings, and if there is an existing entry for "empeg Car" from an earlier pairing, make sure to delete that earlier pairing because its security key